Tempuss/fbctf/README.md

 The [Quick Setup Guide](https://github.com/facebook/fbctf/wiki/Quick-Setup-Guide) details the quick setup mode which provides a streamlined and consistent build of the platform but offers less flexibility when compared to a custom installation.
 If you would prefer to perform a custom installation, please see the [Development Installation Guide](https://github.com/facebook/fbctf/wiki/Installation-Guide,-Development) or [Production Installation Guide](https://github.com/facebook/fbctf/wiki/Installation-Guide,-Production).

+# Quick Setup Guide - One container per machine

+In order to give more flexibility and decrease the load in the machine, we decide as well split the containers and use machines smallest machines to manage one container per machine.
+We create a bash script to do a fast implementation and upload the images with the parameters that we need in order to later run the containers on each machine.
+1. We need to do a docker login to upload the images in our repositories.
+`docker login`
+2. We're going to execute the script with the requested parameters.
+`./build-images.sh -c [CACHE_SERVER_IP] -m [MYSQL_SERVER_IP] -s [HHVM_SERVER_IP] -r [USER_PUBLIC_REPOSITORY]`
+3. If you have some doubts about that you can type the following command.
+`./build-images.sh --help`

 ## Reporting an Issue

 First, ensure the issue was not already reported by doing a search.
 If you cannot find an existing issue, create a new issue.
 Make the title and description as clear as possible, and include a test case or screenshot to reproduce or illustrate the problem if possible.